 Who should take a foundation year?

-If you've been out of education for a number of years, you may be worried you'll be the only person over 25 in a room full of teenagers, but this isn't the case.
+A foundation year offers a supportive environment if you've been out of education for a few years and are nervous about embarking on a university degree.
+For example, as a mature student you may be worried you'll be the only person over 25 in a room full of teenagers, but this isn't the case.
 More mature students are going to university than ever before.
-In fact, at the University of Bedfordshire, over 50% of the student population is aged 21 or over.
-This presents you with a fantastic opportunity to mix with people you may not encounter in everyday life.
+In fact, at the University of Bedfordshire, more than half of the student population is aged 21 or over.
+This presents you with a fantastic opportunity to mix with people with a shared interest.

 What are the entry requirements?

 In terms of finance, students are currently eligible to take out student loans for the full four years of their degree with a foundation year.
-At the University of Bedfordshire you may also be entitled to receive a £2,000 bursary - payable over four years, and dependent on attendance.
-Foundation year fees at the University of Bedfordshire are £9,250 for 2019/20.
+When applying to a university, be sure to ask about their available bursaries.

 You'll get plenty of support in understanding how the foundation course works and what's needed to reach the required standard.
 As a foundation year student, you're a university student from the day you register, and will benefit fully from the facilities and opportunities available to all students.